martinp23/peeksgroup-website/content/publication/hillier-radialene-chemsci-2025/index.md

 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Bethany K Hillier
+- Bethany K. Hillier
 - Damon M. de Clercq
 - Stephen D. S. Bortolussi
 - Simona S. Capomolla
-- Michael P Nielsen
+- Michael P. Nielsen
 - Katarzyna Młodzikowska-Pieńko
 - Renana Gershoni-Poranne
-- Timothy W Schmidt
+- Timothy W. Schmidt
 - Martin D. Peeks

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []
-projects: ['funcpi']

 date: '2025-05-20'